New jobless claims fall in Washington, but doubts rise over federal relief

 While the $600 payment lasted, “some households were able to save some of the extra money, and this helped tide them over” when the those benefits expired, Glassman said.
 But as those savings are depleted, she added, “the hardship will be felt.”

-Even if Congress delivers a new round of unemployment relief sooner rather than later, it’s no guarantee for a swift recovery unless consumer safety concerns over COVID-19 also have been addressed.
+Even if Congress delivers a new round of unemployment relief sooner rather than later, it’s no guarantee for a swift recovery unless consumer-safety concerns over COVID-19 also have been addressed.

-“Unemployment benefits have played a significant role in state’s economy over the last 6-7 months,” said Hodges.
+“Unemployment benefits have played a significant role in state’s economy over the last 6-7 months,” Hodges said.
 “But more stimulus does not mean all jobs will come back in a hurry.
 You can give folks money, but that may not make them comfortable going to restaurants like they did last year.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.